 Districts which cannot afford highly qualified specialists to teach art, music, theater, and dance may choose online arts courses to expand class offerings.
 These distance learning classes are not limited to video lectures and paper/pencil tests.
 The types of tools described above allow students to submit their real artwork to an instructor located anywhere.

 Virtual Field Trips, Guest Speakers, and Collaboration Across Schools

 In addition to giving students powerful ways to create better art and to share that art with the world, 1:1 technology allows art opportunities from around the world to come into the classroom.
 Through the power of videoconferencing, for example, students in 1:1 classrooms can talk to expert artists from anywhere around the world.
 Students can take virtual field trips to museums, for free, from the comfort of their classroom.

-Collaboration with art students across multiple schools can also be cultivated.
+Additionally, we can cultivate collaboration with art students across multiple schools.
 Virtual art fairs can be held involving students from any number of schools, partnerships with other art classrooms can be formed, and “art buddies” within a district (such as a 4th grader from a town’s elementary school being paired with a 12th grader from that same town’s high school) can communicate together about similar art interests using 1:1 technology.

 People sometimes see computers as a tool primarily for enhancing science, technology, language arts, and math education.
-Education in the arts, however, can also be dramatically expanded and improved through a 1:1 technology program, we have the ability to dramatically improve/expand education in the arts.
+Using the 1:1 technology program, we have the ability to dramatically improve/expand education in the arts.

 About the author: Mark Pullen, 1:1 classroom teacher, on behalf of Worth Ave.
 Group.